Xia-code/flexmm/README.md

-# FlexMM
+# Flexible MultiModal processing (FlexMM)

 **English** | [中文](docs/README_zh-CN.md) | [日本語](docs/README_ja.md)

-**Flexible MultiModal processing (flexmm)** is a model-agnostic Python framework for sequence-aware multimodal data preparation and reproducible experiment orchestration.
+**Flexible MultiModal processing (FlexMM)** is a model-agnostic Python framework for sequence-aware multimodal data preparation and reproducible experiment orchestration.

 It provides a consistent path from an ordered list of sample dictionaries to: